|HCC Site ID:||1213||Parish:||Cliddesden|

 Since the mid 1980s, the extent of the estate has been reduced as a result of the construction of the M3 motorway.

-Approached by a long drive from the Cliddesden Road the house sits in well maintained lawns, mature tree belts of oak beech and ornamental conifers and shrubberies.
+The main entrance to the Hotel, walled garden with extensive outbuildings that lie to the north of the house, and shared drive with the Resource Centre owned by Hampshire County Council, are now approached from the A339 Alton Road.
+The house sits in well maintained lawns, mature tree belts of oak beech and ornamental conifers and shrubberies.
 It is enclosed to the east and north by woodland – the Odleys.
-A walled garden with extensive outbuildings lie to the north of the house and are approached through the woods from the A339.

 Landscape Planning Status :

 TPO etc One tree ?
 Check in the grounds is subject to a TPO

 Ancient Woodland Inventory Map 33: the northern section of Audleys Copse is identified as ancient semi-natural, and the area close to the house as ancient replanted woodland.

 Audleys Wood lies to the north east of Cliddesden, in a wooded valley forming a backcloth to the village.
 In spite of its proximity to the urban area of Basingstoke, Audleys Wood estate and its woodland – combined with the woodlands of Hackwood House to the east of the A 339 are important elements of the wooded approach to the Basingstoke, maintaining and protecting the character of the rural landscape surprisingly so intact so close to the urban area.
 The structure of the original gardens is still intact within the estate although much altered in detail to modern use.